dpplweb/dppl-content/_posts/roberta/0203-01-01-computers.md

 - You can print from the wifi system too, for the same cost.

 - Your DPPL library card is also a copy and print card.
-Ask the IT staff for help if you don't have a DPPL card.
+Ask the IT staff about purchasing a print card if you can't get a DPPL library card.

 ###What Other Technology Do We Offer?

-We have tablets, ereaders, and other digital devices for you to use in the library and to take home.
+We have Nexus tablets, Kindles, Nooks, and other digital devices for you to use in the library and to take home.
 Ask at the third floor [Readers' Services Desk](mailto:readersservicesdesk@dppl.org) for more information (847-376-2840).